-The SBRC-Nottingham is one of six synthetic biology research centres established by the UK Research councils BBSRC and EPSRC.
+The SBRC-Nottingham is one of six UKRI (BBSRC and EPSRC) synthetic biology research centres It was established in 2014.

 We employ the engineering principle of “design, build, test” to iteratively inform the development of our bespoke microbes.
 Our accumulated knowledge and expertise in synthetic biology means we can apply our modelling approaches, genetic tools and fermentation analyses to a wide range of microbes.
 We have refined genome scale metabolic models of a number of anaerobic and aerobic chassis.
 We model fermentations and carry out flux-based analysis of metabolism.
 We have created advanced tools, including proprietary CRISPR/Cas9 and homologous recombination systems, for the genetic manipulation and optimisation of metabolic pathways.
 We therefore have a comprehensive toolbox of advanced techniques and materials enabling us to create workflows to design, build and test engineered microbes for industrial and medical application.

-The process is somewhat analogous to yeast fermentation that converts sugar into ethanol.
-Our bacteria are grown in sealed vessels and this facilitates the conversion of waste gas into ‘fixed carbon’ products through ‘gas fermentation’.
+Our bacteria grow in sealed vessels to facilitate the conversion of waste gas into 'fixed carbon' products through 'gas fermentation'.
+Products which we have already made include:

 Our feedstocks are CO2 and CH4.
 Why?
 Because, the UK doesn’t have ready access to vast amounts of biomass or sugar surpluses that it can convert into biochemicals and biofuels.
 Using waste greenhouse gas is a practical solution for greening the UK economy and avoids the ‘fuel versus fuel’ debate...